GEANT/edugain-openidfed/OpenID4RS-OpenIDFederation.md

 | `trust_marks`      | A JSON Array containing the Trust Marks.    |

+### Entity Configurations for Multiple Federations

 An important consideration within the OpenID Federation is the multifaceted roles an entity can assume across different federations.
 For instance, an entity like Marco could function as an OpenID Relying Party and an OpenID Provider within the educational federation, while simultaneously serving as a Trust Anchor in a local federation, where it represents the highest level of authority.
 This versatility underscores the necessity for a flexible approach to entity configuration validation.
 Given the potential for an entity's role to shift depending on the federation context, strict validation of an entity's configuration could inadvertently restrict its ability to participate across multiple federations.
 Therefore, it is crucial to recognize that an entity's configuration may vary significantly, reflecting its diverse roles and responsibilities within different federated environments.

 ### Considerations on Federation Entity Keys and Metadata Protocol Specific Keys (JWKS)

 The Entity Configuration includes top-level JWT keys and specific metadata protocol keys (JWKS) to ensure secure communication and trust within the federation.
 The top-level JWT keys are used for signing the Entity Configuration itself, providing a layer of security and integrity.
-These keys should be distinct from the OIDC Core keys to avoid potential conflicts and security issues.
+These keys should be distinct from the OIDC Core keys, or any other protocol specific keys, to achieve the good practice to specialized different keys for different purposes.
+Then keys used for Trust and compliance operations are not used for protocol specific operations.

-The JWKS contained within each specific metadata type (`openid_relying_party`, `openid_provider`, etc.) represents the public part of the signing keys for that entity.
-This allows for secure interactions and trust verification between entities within the federation.
-Each JWK in the JWKS must have a key ID (`kid`) to be properly identified and used for cryptographic operations.
+The JWKS contained within each specific metadata type (`openid_relying_party`, `openid_provider`, etc.) represents the public part of the signing keys for that entity's specific protocols.

+Each JWK, despite if it is a federation entity key or a protocol specific key, must have a key ID (`kid`) to be properly identified and used for cryptographic operations.

 By maintaining separate keys for the federation entity and the specific metadata protocols, the OpenID Federation ensures a robust and secure framework for digital identities and authorizations.